If you're using the Classic builder, you can find that article here.

 11. For the final Question group, we’ll use Logic to send them to Ending screen D if the score is 15 (the congratulations screen), or Ending screen C if it’s not.

 12. We’re almost done, but let’s make our quiz a bit prettier.
 Create a Welcome Screen for the quiz by clicking on the corresponding icon in the Questions menu.
-Enter some intro text then use the Welcome screen settings panel to change the text displayed in the button.
+Enter some intro text, then use the Question settings to change the text displayed in the button.

 13. Now let’s tweak the design a bit.
-Click Design on the sidebar to open the design settings.
-Click on + Add new theme to make your own theme.
+Click Design on the right-hand sidebar to open the design settings.
 In this case, we’ve tinkered with the font, colors, and background image.

 Tips!
-If you want to create a personality quiz where you deliver a customized Ending screen based on a respondents’ answers to a series of questions then check out this article.
+To create a personality quiz where you deliver a customized Ending screen based on a respondents’ answers to a series of questions, check out this article.